stfc/PSyclone/tutorial/LFRic/example2/README.md

-The metadata is very similar to a user-defined LFRic kernel metadata with one major difference: built-ins are called from [PSy layer]( ../background/LFRic_PSy.md) loops over degrees of freedom (*DoFs*) of fields in the built-in, hence metadata identifier for this way of looping
+The metadata is very similar to a user-defined LFRic kernel metadata with one major difference: built-ins are called from [PSy layer]( ../background/LFRic_PSy.md) loops over degrees of freedom (*DoFs*) of fields in the built-in, hence metadata identifier for this way of looping, `DOFS`.
-- `DOFS`.
 This means that fields passed to a built-in call **must be on the same function space**.

 ---